ted-tanner/entries-backend/endpoints-guide.md

   2. Encode claims to UTF-8 bytes.
   3. Sign those bytes with your Ed25519 private key to get a 64-byte signature.
   4. Concatenate bytes: `claims_json_bytes || signature_bytes`.
   5. Base64 URL-safe encode the concatenated bytes.
-Use the resulting string as the `ContainerAccessToken` header value.
+Use the resulting string as the `x-container-access-token` header value.

 - Header usage
-  - Send on requests that operate on a container: `ContainerAccessToken: <token>`
+  - Send on requests that operate on a container: `x-container-access-token: <token>`

 - Rust example